anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Note:
-We chose here the suffix "cmp" rather than some other abbreviation like "lcmpp" mainly because this document defines the normative CMP instantiation of BRSKI-AE, which implies adherence to LCMPP being necessary and sufficient.
+We chose here the suffix "cmp" rather than some other abbreviation like "lcmpp" mainly because this document defines the normative CMP instantiation of BRSKI-AE, which implies adherence to LCMPP is necessary and sufficient.

 # Security Considerations {#sec-consider}

-The security considerations  laid out in BRSKI {{RFC8995}} apply for the discovery and voucher exchange as well as for the status exchange information.
+The security considerations  laid out in BRSKI {{RFC8995}} apply to the discovery and voucher exchange as well as for the status exchange information.

 In particular,